kamu-data/kamu-docs/content/cli/explore/_index.md

 Executing this should open your default browser with a Jupyter running in it.

-From here create a `PySpark` notebook.
-We start all notebooks by loading `kamu` extension:
+From here let's create a `PySpark` notebook.
+We start our notebook by loading `kamu` extension:

 ```
 %load_ext kamu